Trading shots: Lawmakers differ on Aussie Open vaccinations

 The email said Tennis Australia was still working with the government on the details but because Victoria state was expected to hit a vaccination target of 90% of the adult population by next month, “it has been confirmed that conditions for the players at the Australian Open will improve significantly.”

-Tennis Australia earlier this week said it was "optimistic that we can hold the Australian Open as close to pre-pandemic conditions as possible.”
+Tennis Australia then said it was "optimistic that we can hold the Australian Open as close to pre-pandemic conditions as possible.”

-The vaccination debate has raged in tennis since international competition started re-emerging following a global shutdown last year.
+The vaccination debate has raged in tennis since international competition resumed following a global shutdown last year.

-Nine-time Australian Open champion Novak Djokovic is among the players who are advocating that the decision to get the vaccine should be a personal choice.
+Nine-time Australian Open champion Novak Djokovic is among the players advocating for the decision to get the vaccine to remain a personal choice.
 He hasn't confirmed whether or not he is vaccinated for the coronavirus.
 Others, including Andy Murray, have said it should be mandated for the good of the majority.

 Both the men’s and the women’s tours are recommending all players get vaccinated but so far have not enforced it.